vacu9708/Algorithm/Related to math/Find Pi/README.md

 ---
 ## Using Monte-Carlo method
->Finding pi by making use of the ratio of points that got into a circle inscribed in a square.
+>Pi is found by making use of the ratio of points that got into a circle inscribed in a square.

 ![image](https://user-images.githubusercontent.com/67142421/149093113-ddad47b1-4f85-460e-99d1-ad27870553c2.png)